-Continuation of data gathering and analysis of findings for research project in marriage and family therapy.
-Prerequisite: PSY 710.
+Development of and work on a research project in the field of marriage and family therapy.
+Prerequisite: PSY 700.

 PSY 770 Clinical Practicum III (3-4 cr)

 Supervised practice of marriage and family therapy in a field experience.
 Prerequisite: PSY 760.